 Habitually Paying Your Credit Card Late

 In an age where you can schedule your credit card payments days in advance, there’s really no excuse for habitually late payments.
 If you’re constantly forgetting to send your credit card payments, then you need a system to get rid of this bad habit and start paying your credit card on time.

 Paying on time saves you money in late fees and higher interest rates.
-Plus, it protects your credit from the effects of a late payment.
+Plus, it protects your credit from the effects of late payment.

-Balance transfers promotions are an excellent strategy for paying off a high interest rate balance.
+Balance transfers promotions are an excellent strategy for paying off a high-interest rate balance.
 If you’re constantly chasing balance transfer promotions as a way to avoid paying payments on your credit card, you’re engaging in a bad habit that could hurt you in the long run.

 Balance transfers typically have fees that will increase your overall balance if you’re never making payments toward the transfer.
 And if you’re making purchases on the card with a balance transfer promotion, you’re compounding the problem.

 Credit card issuers make the rules in this game and eventually, they’ll make a move that will kill your strategy—your available credit won’t be high enough for the balance transfer, you won’t qualify for the promotional rate, or worse, your application will be denied altogether.